infinitydaemon/OpSec-Kernel/Documentation/admin-guide/mm/cma_debugfs.rst

 The CMA debugfs interface is useful to retrieve basic information out of the different CMA areas and to test allocation/release in each of the areas.

-Each CMA area represents a directory under <debugfs>/cma/, represented by its CMA name like below:
+Each CMA zone represents a directory under <debugfs>/cma/, indexed by the kernel's CMA index.
+So the first CMA zone would be:

-	<debugfs>/cma/<cma_name>
+	<debugfs>/cma/cma-0

 The structure of the files created under that directory is as follows: